jjnbb/panelato-jjnbb/README.md

 # panelato-jjnbb
 University final year project.

-This is the improved version that has been updated on 27.02.24.
 The original version was made on XX.09.2020.
+This is the improved version that has been updated on 27.02.24 for job interviews.